 How Do I Know if My Orthotics Fit Correctly in My Shoes?

-Your orthotics should fit comfortably and securely with your feet inside your shoes.
+Your custom orthotics should fit comfortably and securely with your feet inside your shoes.
 Always remove the sock liner or footbed from any shoe you want to use your orthotics in before inserting your orthotics.
 The front of your orthotics should slide in smoothly and fit comfortably into the front of your shoes without any bunching or wrinkling.
 If the orthotic is too long, wide or a different shape, you can carefully trace the sock liner that you removed and trim it with scissors.

 The firm part of your orthotic should sit solidly within your shoe, without tipping or rocking.
 The entire orthotic should feel securely fit within the shoe.
 If the fit isn’t quite right, don’t worry!
 Your Pedorthist will be able to fit your orthotics with just a simple adjustment.